cfbolz/pypy-15-blog/blogpost.rst

 it doesn't we always try to inline it.
 That predictability is actually what was the most helpful, since it makes it possible for interpreter authors to understand why the JIT did what it did and to actually influence its inlining decisions by changing the annotations in the interpreter source.
+It turns out that simple is better than complex.

 2009-2011: The PyJIT Eurostars Project